 - Campus-wide email

-- Campus-wide outdoor public address systems (coming soon to Duluth)
+- Campus-wide outdoor public address systems

 The University's goal is to communicate emergency information in many different ways to ensure that the most people receive notification as quickly as possible.

-TXT-U messages will give you instructions.
+SAFE-U messages will give you instructions.
 If you are in class, tell the instructor about the message so she or he can announce it to others.